What are hypomania and mania?

 Seeking help and diagnosis

 While you are experiencing hypomania or mania, you may find it enjoyable and exciting and may not see it as a problem.
 You may not think that there is anything wrong and you may not want to seek help.
-You may also feel frustrated or angry if your friends and relatives say you need help or to see a doctor.
+You may also feel frustrated or angry if your friends and relatives say you need help or advise you to see a general practitioner.

-If you experience hypomania or mania as well as depression, you may seek help for your ‘low’ moods and not think to mention your ‘high’ moods.
+If you experience depression as well as hypomania or mania , you may seek help for your ‘low’ moods and not think to mention your ‘high’ moods.
 This can lead to you receiving inappropriate diagnosis and treatment.
-It is therefore important to tell your doctor about all your mood changes.
+It is therefore important to tell your general practitioner about all your mood changes.

 “I would be ‘buzzing’ for days on end, not needing much sleep and writing down what I thought were hilarious comments.
 I would feel amazing and invincible, like I could take on the world.
 Then my mood would gradually lower until I was experiencing severe depression leading to several suicide attempts.”